Degree of W-operator and Noncrossing Partition: Introduction

-In Section 2, we review the definition of $W$-operator and do some basic calculations of $W$-operators.
+In \S 2, we review the natural quiver structure of permutations.
+Based on the quiver structure, we give a construction (Construction \ref{202}) that all permutations in $S_{n+1}$ can be constructed from permutations in $S_n$.
+Generally speaking, given any permutation in $S_n$, we construct $n+1$ permutations in $S_{n+1}$.
+The key part in \S 2 is Construction \ref{202}.
+Construction \ref{202} plays an important role in proving the structure theorem of $W([n])$ (Theorem \ref{307}).

-In Section 3, we review a basic theorem about the $W$-operator \cite{Sun1}. \begin{theorem}[\textbf{\ref{215}}] $W([n])$ is a well-defined operator on $\mathbb{C}[p_{1},p_{2},...]$ and it can be written as the sum of $n!$ terms, each of which corresponds to a unique element $\beta \in S_n$, i.e.
+In \S 3, we review the definition and some properties of $W([n])$.
+We prove the following theorem about the structure of $W([n])$. \begin{thm*}{\textnormal{\textbf{\ref{307}}}} $W([n])$ is a well-defined operator on $\mathbb{C}[p_{1},p_{2},\dots]$.
+It can be written as the sum of $n!$ summations $FS_\alpha$, each of which corresponds to a unique quiver $\hat{Q}_\alpha$, or equivalently a unique permutation $\alpha \in S_n$. \end{thm*}

-where $FS_\beta$ (free summation) is the term corresponding to the permutation $\beta \in S_n$. \end{theorem} Each $FS_\beta$ itself is the sum of infinitely many differential operators.
-We will refer to $FS_\beta$ as a summation in $W([n])$.
-The second part of the theorem relates the permutation group to the study of $W$-operators.

-In Section 4, we study some combinatorics properties of the summations.
-We define the degree of summations in $W([n])$.
-Roughly speaking, the degree of the summation $FS_\beta$ is the sum of its polynomial part's degree and the order of its differential part.
-For example, consider the following summation

-where $(1)$ is the unique permutation in $S_1$.
-The degree of this summation is $2$.
-The degree of different summations in $W([n])$ can be different.
-Given a positive integer $n$, the highest degree of summations in $W([n])$ is $n+1$.
-There could also be lower degree summation in $W([n])$.
-An \emph{ordinary summation} (OS) is a summation with degree $n+1$ in $W([n])$ and an $(r,s)$-type OS is an OS summation such that its polynomial part degree is $r$ and its order of differential part is $s$, which also means $r+s=n+1$.
-The $W$-operator $W([n])$ and the its ordinary summations part play an important role in calculating the generating function of the Hurwitz numbers.
-The reader can find more details in \cite{MR1797682} \cite{MR2864467} \cite{Sun1}.

-Also, in Section 4, we define the non-crossing sequence.
-The non-crossing sequence relates to the non-crossing partition \cite{Sim} and non-crossing permutation \cite{Mingo}.
-Given a positive integer $n$, we fix a sequence of $n$ integers as following (see Construction \ref{310})

-We insert $r$ pairs of brackets into this sequence preserving the order of the brackets $()$ satisfying the following conditions \begin{itemize} \item any integer is contained in at least one pair of brackets and any pair of brackets contains at least one integer, \item there can be at most one left bracket and at most one right bracket between two successive integers.
-In another words, only the following four cases are allowed

-\end{itemize} The main theorem we prove in this section is that each $(r,s)$-type OS corresponds uniquely to such a sequence with $r$ pairs of brackets (see Theorem \ref{3010}).

-In Section 5, we construct the dual non-crossing sequence.
-Given an $(r,s)$-type OS $FS_\alpha$, $FS_\alpha$ corresponds to a unique non-crossing sequence.
-The dual non-crossing sequence corresponds to an $(s,r)$-type OS.

-In Section 6, we use some properties of Catalan number and Narayana number together with Theorem \ref{3010} in Section 4 to calculate the number of $(r,n-r+1)$-type ordinary summations. \begin{theorem}[\textbf{\ref{401}}] The number of $(r,n-r+1)$-type OS in $:tr(D^n):$ is the Narayana number: